Get,

 Yoga is a type of body-mind exercise that combines physical effort with a mindful interior emphasis.
 The practice of yoga helps us become more aware of our mind, body, and breath by witnessing the processes in the mind and body.
 Yoga, a 3000-year-old tradition, has now gained limelight in the western world as a holistic approach towards health.
 This mind-body yoga practice consists of asanas (physical postures), pranayamas (breathing techniques) and meditation.
 Everyone can perform yoga under the trainer’s guidance, from children to adults.
 In this article, we will explore the health benefits of ardha ushtrasana.1

-What is Ardha Ushtrasana?
+What Is Ardha Ushtrasana?

-The asana comes from the Sanskrit words “ardha”, which means half; “ustra”, meaning camel; and “asana” means yoga posture.
+The asana comes from the Sanskrit words “ardha”, which means half; “ustra”, meaning camel; and “asana” which means yoga posture.
 So, the ardha ushtrasana in English is half camel pose.2 This asana is a front-body stretch and backbend, which prepares the body to enter the ushtrasana.
 The posture starts with a simple sitting pose yoga (Vajrasana) and involves stretching one arm over the head and placing the other hand on the heel.

 Ardha Ushtrasana